Italian Country Paté

 Patés and terrines have been known in Italy since Roman times, and although the words are often used synonymously there is a distinction.
 It Italy, a paté is a mousse of finely ground meat of fish, while the terrine is more coarsely chopped and prepared in a water bath under lid.

 Both types of preparation are peasant food made from the ingredients that happen to be cheap and available, which explains the widespread use of variety meats.
-The exquisite flavour, however, make them a popular addition to the tables at Christmas and Boxing Day in Italy known as Santo Stefano.
+The exquisite flavour, however, makes them a popular addition to the tables at Christmas and Boxing Day in Italy known as Santo Stefano.